mdelarocha/cs7643-s25/team_members/lucy/README.md

 # Lucy Mendez's Contribution

-This directory contains code and artifacts related to Lucy's work on the project, primarily focusing on the EfficientNet deep learning model and associated data processing and visualization.
+This directory contains code and artifacts related to Lucy's work on the project, primarily focusing on the EfficientNetV2-S deep learning model and associated data processing and visualization.

 ## Key Components